kabilan1290/astro-blog/src/content/blog/[HeroCTF]-WEB-Challenges-Writeup.md

 ![Description](https://raw.githubusercontent.com/kabilan1290/astro-blog/master/public/heroctf2024/undefined.png)

 - `config` and other `objects` were not callable in the current context :0
+- But confimed builtin filters were working !
 - Using the payload `{{lipsum.__globals__}}@gmail.com`,we were able to read the global objects.

 ![Description](https://raw.githubusercontent.com/kabilan1290/astro-blog/master/public/heroctf2024/global.png)